-The operation of the solar farm would be of no disturbance to farm animals, wildlife or motorists.
-There will be no flood lighting, the solar panels will not move, and as they are designed specifically to absorb daylight, an anti-reflective surface ensures any reflection of light is dull and minimal.
-The site is well screened from roads and properties due to the flat nature of the site and the natural vegetation surrounding the proposed solar farm.
+farm animals, wildlife, walkers or motorists.
+There will be no flood lighting, the solar panels will not move, and as they are designed specifically to absorb daylight with an anti-reflective surface ensuring any reflection of light is dull and minimal.